-What made a P&G brand manager say “F” it and go full-time as a stand-up comedian, how he broke the news to his parents, how he keeps his sanity, and how he stays focused every day
+What made a P&G brand manager say “F” it and go full-time as a stand-up comedian, how he told his parents, and how he keeps his sanity and stays focused every day

 This interview is with the comedian Rajiv Satyal, who has performed stand-up with Russell Peters, Kevin Nealon, Dave Chappelle, and Tim Allen, among others, and has been featured on NBC, NPR, the Wall Street Journal, the LA Times, and the Huffington Post.
 Rajiv co-founded the State Department-sponsored stand-up show “Make Chai Not War,” which toured seven Indian cities in 2012.
 (Download the audio recording of this interview.)

 - U. Cincinnati undergrad

 - FIJI Water

 - Full-time stand-up comedian

 A. Sure.
 I am 36 years old, I’m currently a full-time stand-up comic in Los Angeles, although I travel the world.
 I got an undergraduate degree in materials engineering from the University of Cincinnati, started an MBA at Xavier on the side while I was working at Procter & Gamble for six years, did not finish it, moved to L.A. when I was 30 to be brand manager of Fiji Water, jumped ship, and I’ve since been doing full-time stand-up for six years, ten years total.